scalazone/monix/topics/monix-task-foundations/basictransformations.md

 constInt + 5        // always return 10
 ```

-It's an excellent refactoring guarantee - It doesn't matter if we use `val`, `def`, `lazy val`, inline, or extract the code.
+Referential transparency is an excellent refactoring guarantee: it doesn't matter if we use `val`, `def`, `lazy val`, inline, or extract the code.
-The result will always be the same, so we don't risk breaking the code with substitutions.
+The result is always the same, so we don't risk breaking the code with substitutions.

 Some functions are not referentially transparent, and thus, not pure: